juanborgesv/100-Days-Of-Android-Development/log.md

 **Today's Progress:** I implemented the DatabaseHelper class, and checked that the MainActivity creates/reads the database.
 Created the EditorActivity, change a bit the design that I planned for this activity, and implement every component of it using the InputText and MaterialButton that I learned creating the Shrine app (Material.io Tutorials) and it is looking good so far.
 Lastly, I created the Appbar menu icons that represent Save/Delete data in the activity.

 **Thoughts:** I am very happy with today's work, I spend more time than expected but worth it.
 I am probably going to change the PrimaryColor of the app.

+## Day 77: October 11, 2018
+**Today's Progress:** Change the design of the MainActivity, I was going to use a RecyclerView but the course assignment specifies I have to use a ListView, so I also changed the list item design and respectivly created the list_item.xml file.
+Then I created the Content Provider class and implemented query and insert methods.

+**Thoughts:** It is funny how at the first two courses I was used to do a project in a day or two, after the course Android Basics: Multiscreen Apps everything became more complex and projects eventually took longer.